qemus/qemu-arm/readme.md

 ### How do I change the amount of CPU or RAM?

-  By default, the container will be allowed to use a maximum of 2 CPU cores and 2 GB of RAM.
+  By default, the VM will be allowed to use 2 CPU cores and 2 GB of RAM.

   If you want to adjust this, you can specify the desired amount using the following environment variables: